vermamohit13/GSOC_2022_Summary/README.md

 to get the binary paths using several system calls.
 However this gets the job done.

  Update -
-  I and [till.kamppeter](https://github.com/tillkamppeter) has put up a request on [pappl](https://github.com/michaelrsweet/pappl) to [Add IPP operations to request discovered devices and available drivers from Printer Application as server](https://github.com/michaelrsweet/pappl/issues/214).It will be released soon.
+  I and [till.kamppeter](https://github.com/tillkamppeter) has put up a request on [pappl](https://github.com/michaelrsweet/pappl) to [Add IPP operations to request discovered devices and available drivers from Printer Application as server](https://github.com/michaelrsweet/pappl/issues/214).
+It will be released soon.
 With this we will be able to make IPP requests and eventually the need for the above function will be over.

 # Using the new discovery of devices
-With this Approach I have updated the cups-pk-helper `_cph_cups_devices_get()` function which will now also call to pappl for the discovery of devices.
+In cups-pk-helper's `_cph_cups_devices_get()` method will call the below call for the discovery of devices via PAPPL.
+Also, with the binary path of printer apps from `printer_app_discovery()` method we will now be able to complete the approach we discussed in Updating discovery of devices section.

 ```
         papplDeviceList ( PAPPL_DEVTYPE_ALL,